planetmint/planetmint/docs/root/source/terminology.md

 **What's the Difference Between a Planetmint Network and a Consortium?**

-A BigchaindB network is just a bunch of connected nodes.
+A Planetmint network is just a bunch of connected nodes.
 A consortium is an organization which has a Planetmint network, and where each node in that network has a different operator.

 ### Transactions

-Are described in detail in `Planetmint Transactions Spec <https://github.com/bigchaindb/BEPs/tree/master/tx-specs/>`_ .
+Are described in detail in `Planetmint Transactions Spec <https://github.com/planetmint/BEPs/tree/master/tx-specs/>`_ .

 ## Permissions in Planetmint